jbuddha/controlspace-source/source/_posts/2016/06/collapsible-panel-in-oracle-jet.md

 ---
-title: Minimizable and maximizable panel using OJet & jQuery
+title: Collapsible panel using OJet & jQuery
 date: 2016-06-11
 tags: ['oraclejet', 'javascript', 'html', 'knockoutjs', 'jquery', 'css']
 author: Buddha
 description: If you have ever wanted to develop a div/panel that can be minimized or maximized and close by clicking on respective icons, this article shows you how to do it.
 ---
 Before we begin, let me show you the final output we are going to get.

-{% jsfiddle q3qrbuj7 'result' 'dark' %}
+Click Run Pen button if you want to see the collapsible panel in action

+<p data-height="265" data-theme-id="0" data-slug-hash="PzGZMW" data-default-tab="result" data-user="jbuddha" data-embed-version="2" data-preview="true" class="codepen">See the Pen <a href="http://codepen.io/jbuddha/pen/PzGZMW/">Collapsible and Expandable Panels</a> by Buddha (<a href="http://codepen.io/jbuddha">@jbuddha</a>) on <a href="http://codepen.io">CodePen</a>.</p>
+<script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 The panel can be minimized or maximized by clicking on the arrow button.
 It can also be removed completely by clicking close button.
 How do we achieve this?
 I have used KnockoutJS, OracleJET and jQuery to achieve the result.
 RequireJS is also used but only to get the required libraries from CDN.
 However, OracleJet is predomantly is used for styling alone.
 Rest of the bindings can be achieved by regular KnockoutJS and jQuery.
 Read forward to learn how to get the above result.
  <!-- more -->